joe7575/techpack/README.md

   ![README.md](https://github.com/joe7575/techpack/blob/master/smartline/README.md)

+TechPack is a collection of mods for an automated mining, crafting, and farming.
+It is no replacement for Pipeworks, Mesecons, Technic, and Co., but it is a lightweight and simple to use alternative for servers with the focus on building (not only playing around with technique stuff).
+If a player uses the full potential of TechPack, he can work on his building projects while TechPack is producing most of the necessary materials in the meantime.

+TechPack provides:
+- lumber tubes to connect 2 nodes
+- a Pusher node to pull/push items through tubes
+- a Distributor node with 4 output channels to sort incoming items
+- a Blackhole node which lets all items disappear
+- Button/switches to send "switch on/off" messages
+- Lamp nodes in different colors (can be switched on/off)
+- a Quarry node to dig for stones and other ground nodes
+- a Harvester node to chop wood, leaves and crops
+- a Grinder node to grind cobble stone to gravel
+- a Gravelsieve node to sieve ores from gravel
+- an Autocrafter node for automated crafting of tools and items
+- a Fermenter node to produce Bio Gas from leaves
+- a Reformer node to produce Bio Fuel from Bio Gas (the Bio Fuel is needed by Harvester and Quarry nodes)
+- a Funnel node to collect dropped items
+- two Timer nodes for a daytime controlled sending of commands (on/off)
+- two Sequencer nodes for a waiting time controlled sending of commands (on/off)
+- a Repeater node to distribute received commands to connected nodes
+- Gate/Door nodes in different textures to be controlled via on/off commands
+- an Access Lock node with number key field
+- a Mesecon Converter node to translate tubelib commands in mesecon commands and vice versa
+- a Programmer tool to simply collect node numbers
+- a Player Detector node
+- a Controller node with "IF this then that" rules, which allows:
+  - reading node states
+  - receiving commands from other nodes
+  - sending commands and alarms
+  - sending mails or chat messages
+  - output on a display
+- a Signal Tower node showing machine states
+- a Display node for text outputs of the Controller

 ### License
 Copyright (C) 2017-2018 Joachim Stolberg
 Code: Licensed under the GNU LGPL version 2.1 or later.
 See LICENSE.txt